mawais-afz/java-interview-questions/java-8-and-newer-features.md

     - Simplifies lambda expressions when a method already exists
     - Improves code readability and reduces boilerplate

-16. **What is Repeatable Annotations**:
+16. **What is Repeatable Annotations?**

     - A feature introduced in Java 8 that allows the same annotation to be applied multiple times to a single declaration or type
     - Before Java 8, multiple annotations of the same type were not allowed on a single element

-    - **How to Use Repeatable Annotations**:
+17. **How to Use Repeatable Annotations?**

     1. Create a container annotation that will hold multiple instances of the repeatable annotation
     2. Mark the original annotation with `@Repeatable` annotation
     3. Specify the container annotation type

     - **Example**: